reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ## {#RE0024} RE0024

-This error indicates that there is an attempt to unpack an `{!reach} array`, but the binding does not expect the same amount of values that the `{!reach} array` contains.
+This error indicates that there is an attempt to unpack an `{!rsh} array`, but the binding does not expect the same amount of values that the `{!rsh} array` contains.

-For example, the code below erroneously tries to unpack an `{!reach} array` of 3 values into 2 variables:
+For example, the code below erroneously tries to unpack an `{!rsh} array` of 3 values into 2 variables:

 ```reach